Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

 \subsection{From \texorpdfstring{$q$}{q}-expansions to covariants}

-We now explain how to compute the polynomial covariant associated with a Siegel modular form whose $q$-expansion is known up to a certain precision.
-The works of Igusa already provide the answer in the case of scalar covariants.
+We now explain how to compute the polynomial covariant associated with a Siegel modular form of known $q$-expansion.
+The works of Igusa already provide the answer in the scalar-valued case.

 \begin{thm} We have

 \end{thm}